krosengr4/EmployeeTracker-SQL/README.md

 A CLI application that allows you to keep, view and update a database of your employees.

 ## Installation
-Clone the repository code
+1) Clone the repository code
+2) In integrated terminal type "npm install" to install node
+3) In Sql, copy the schema.sql file path and type "source " and paste
+- For any questions, refer to the Walk Through Video Below

 ## Usage
 Run node server.js and follow the prompt.
+- For any questions, refer to the Walk Through Video Below

-## Images
+## Walk Through Video
 ![image]()

 ## Contributing